jjojan/CodePathPrework/README.md

 ## Text Color Prework

 ### App Description
-The App displays text 'Hello From Jefrin', alongside a change color button.
+The App displays text 'Hello From Jeff!', alongside a change color button.
 When the Button is pressed the text of the color chages to white.

 ### App Walk-though